course-dprep/Airbnb-new-year-s-eve/README.md

 To build a new dataset, the listing- and calendar datasets of Rome, Amsterdam, Londen and Paris, retrieved from insideairbnb, are combined.
 This new dataset is cleaned up and it is checked for relevant elements before analysis.
 These sets enable analysis for every listing for every specific day, allowing for price comparisons between dates.
 To supplement the calendar dataset with additional data, the listings dataset will be combined with it and this will be saved in a file with the name complete_data.csv.
 Moreover, the data per city will be saved seperately in a file with the name complete_data_cityname.csv.
-Analysis has been done by using RStudio.
-A linear regression analysis has be used with this cleaned-up dataset to analyze the effect onthe Airbnb prices.
-A logistic regression has been used to determine the effect of New Year's Eve on the bookings.

 ### Relevance